Contributors:

 import warnings

-from pvlib import atmosphere
+from pvlib import atmosphere, tools

 from pvlib.tools import datetime_to_djd, djd_to_datetime

-[docs]def get_solarposition(time, latitude, longitude, altitude=None, pressure=None, method='nrel_numpy', temperature=12, **kwargs): """ A convenience wrapper for the solar position calculators.
+[docs] def get_solarposition(time, latitude, longitude, altitude=None, pressure=None, method='nrel_numpy', temperature=12, **kwargs): """ A convenience wrapper for the solar position calculators.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
 Positive east of prime meridian, negative to west. altitude : float, optional If not specified, computed from ``pressure``.
 Assumed to be 0 m if ``pressure`` is not supplied. pressure : float, optional If not specified, computed from ``altitude``.
 Assumed to be 101325 Pa if ``altitude`` is not supplied. method : string, default 'nrel_numpy' 'nrel_numpy' uses an implementation of the NREL SPA algorithm described in [1] (default, recommended): :py:func:`spa_python` 'nrel_numba' uses an implementation of the NREL SPA algorithm described in [1], but also compiles the code first: :py:func:`spa_python` 'pyephem' uses the PyEphem package: :py:func:`pyephem` 'ephemeris' uses the pvlib ephemeris code: :py:func:`ephemeris` 'nrel_c' uses the NREL SPA C code [3]: :py:func:`spa_c` temperature : float, default 12 Degrees C. kwargs Other keywords are passed to the solar position function specified by the ``method`` argument.
 References ---------- ..
 [1] I. Reda and A. Andreas, Solar position algorithm for solar radiation applications.
 Solar Energy, vol. 76, no. 5, pp. 577-589, 2004. ..
 [2] I. Reda and A. Andreas, Corrigendum to Solar position algorithm for solar radiation applications.
 Solar Energy, vol. 81, no. 6, p.
 838, 2007. ..
 [3] NREL SPA code: https://midcdmz.nrel.gov/spa/ """ if altitude is None and pressure is None: altitude = 0. pressure = 101325. elif altitude is None: altitude = atmosphere.pres2alt(pressure) elif pressure is None: pressure = atmosphere.alt2pres(altitude) method = method.lower() if isinstance(time, dt.datetime): time = pd.DatetimeIndex([time, ]) if method == 'nrel_c': ephem_df = spa_c(time, latitude, longitude, pressure, temperature, **kwargs) elif method == 'nrel_numba': ephem_df = spa_python(time, latitude, longitude, altitude, pressure, temperature, how='numba', **kwargs) elif method == 'nrel_numpy': ephem_df = spa_python(time, latitude, longitude, altitude, pressure, temperature, how='numpy', **kwargs) elif method == 'pyephem': ephem_df = pyephem(time, latitude, longitude, altitude=altitude, pressure=pressure, temperature=temperature, **kwargs) elif method == 'ephemeris': ephem_df = ephemeris(time, latitude, longitude, pressure, temperature, **kwargs) else: raise ValueError('Invalid solar position method') return ephem_df

-[docs]def spa_c(time, latitude, longitude, pressure=101325, altitude=0, temperature=12, delta_t=67.0, raw_spa_output=False): r""" Calculate the solar position using the C implementation of the NREL SPA code.
+[docs] def spa_c(time, latitude, longitude, pressure=101325, altitude=0, temperature=12, delta_t=67.0, raw_spa_output=False): r""" Calculate the solar position using the C implementation of the NREL SPA code.
 The source files for this code are located in './spa_c_files/', along with a README file which describes how the C code is wrapped in Python.
 Due to license restrictions, the C code must be downloaded seperately and used in accordance with it's license.
 This function is slower and no more accurate than :py:func:`spa_python`.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
 Positive east of prime meridian, negative to west. pressure : float, default 101325 Pressure in Pascals altitude : float, default 0 Height above sea level. [m] temperature : float, default 12 Temperature in C delta_t : float, default 67.0 Difference between terrestrial time and UT1.
 USNO has previous values and predictions [3]_. raw_spa_output : bool, default False If true, returns the raw SPA output.
 Returns ------- DataFrame The DataFrame will have the following columns: elevation, azimuth, zenith, apparent_elevation, apparent_zenith.
 References ---------- ..
 [1] NREL SPA reference: https://midcdmz.nrel.gov/spa/ Note: The ``timezone`` field in the SPA C files is replaced with ``time_zone`` to avoid a nameclash with the function ``__timezone`` that is redefined by Python>=3.5.
 This issue is `Python bug 24643 <https://bugs.python.org/issue24643>`_. ..
 [2] Delta T: https://en.wikipedia.org/wiki/%CE%94T_(timekeeping) ..
-[3] USNO delta T: https://maia.usno.navy.mil/products/deltaT See also -------- pyephem, spa_python, ephemeris """ # Added by Rob Andrews (@Calama-Consulting), Calama Consulting, 2014 # Edited by Will Holmgren (@wholmgren), University of Arizona, 2014 # Edited by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 try: from pvlib.spa_c_files.spa_py import spa_calc except ImportError: raise ImportError('Could not import built-in SPA calculator. ' + 'You may need to recompile the SPA code.') # if localized, convert to UTC. otherwise, assume UTC. try: time_utc = time.tz_convert('UTC') except TypeError: time_utc = time spa_out = [] for date in time_utc: spa_out.append(spa_calc(year=date.year, month=date.month, day=date.day, hour=date.hour, minute=date.minute, second=date.second, time_zone=0, # date uses utc time latitude=latitude, longitude=longitude, elevation=altitude, pressure=pressure / 100, temperature=temperature, delta_t=delta_t )) spa_df = pd.DataFrame(spa_out, index=time) if raw_spa_output: # rename "time_zone" from raw output from spa_c_files.spa_py.spa_calc() # to "timezone" to match the API of pvlib.solarposition.spa_c() return spa_df.rename(columns={'time_zone': 'timezone'}) else: dfout = pd.DataFrame({'azimuth': spa_df['azimuth'], 'apparent_zenith': spa_df['zenith'], 'apparent_elevation': spa_df['e'], 'elevation': spa_df['e0'], 'zenith': 90 - spa_df['e0']}) return dfout
+[3] USNO delta T: https://maia.usno.navy.mil/products/deltaT See also -------- pyephem, spa_python, ephemeris """ # Added by Rob Andrews (@Calama-Consulting), Calama Consulting, 2014 # Edited by Will Holmgren (@wholmgren), University of Arizona, 2014 # Edited by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 try: from pvlib.spa_c_files.spa_py import spa_calc except ImportError: raise ImportError('Could not import built-in SPA calculator. ' + 'You may need to recompile the SPA code.') time_utc = tools._pandas_to_utc(time) spa_out = [] for date in time_utc: spa_out.append(spa_calc(year=date.year, month=date.month, day=date.day, hour=date.hour, minute=date.minute, second=date.second, time_zone=0, # date uses utc time latitude=latitude, longitude=longitude, elevation=altitude, pressure=pressure / 100, temperature=temperature, delta_t=delta_t )) spa_df = pd.DataFrame(spa_out, index=time) if raw_spa_output: # rename "time_zone" from raw output from spa_c_files.spa_py.spa_calc() # to "timezone" to match the API of pvlib.solarposition.spa_c() return spa_df.rename(columns={'time_zone': 'timezone'}) else: dfout = pd.DataFrame({'azimuth': spa_df['azimuth'], 'apparent_zenith': spa_df['zenith'], 'apparent_elevation': spa_df['e'], 'elevation': spa_df['e0'], 'zenith': 90 - spa_df['e0']}) return dfout

 def _spa_python_import(how): """Compile spa.py appropriately""" from pvlib import spa # check to see if the spa module was compiled with numba using_numba = spa.USE_NUMBA if how == 'numpy' and using_numba: # the spa module was compiled to numba code, so we need to # reload the module without compiling # the PVLIB_USE_NUMBA env variable is used to tell the module # to not compile with numba warnings.warn('Reloading spa to use numpy') os.environ['PVLIB_USE_NUMBA'] = '0' spa = reload(spa) del os.environ['PVLIB_USE_NUMBA'] elif how == 'numba' and not using_numba: # The spa module was not compiled to numba code, so set # PVLIB_USE_NUMBA so it does compile to numba on reload. warnings.warn('Reloading spa to use numba') os.environ['PVLIB_USE_NUMBA'] = '1' spa = reload(spa) del os.environ['PVLIB_USE_NUMBA'] elif how != 'numba' and how != 'numpy': raise ValueError("how must be either 'numba' or 'numpy'") return spa def _datetime_to_unixtime(dtindex): # convert a pandas datetime index to unixtime, making sure to handle # different pandas units (ns, us, etc) and time zones correctly if dtindex.tz is not None: # epoch is 1970-01-01 00:00 UTC, but we need to match the input tz # for compatibility with older pandas versions (e.g. v1.3.5) epoch = pd.Timestamp("1970-01-01", tz="UTC").tz_convert(dtindex.tz) else: epoch = pd.Timestamp("1970-01-01") return np.array((dtindex - epoch) / pd.Timedelta("1s"))

-[docs]def spa_python(time, latitude, longitude, altitude=0, pressure=101325, temperature=12, delta_t=67.0, atmos_refract=None, how='numpy', numthreads=4): """ Calculate the solar position using a python implementation of the NREL SPA algorithm.
+[docs] def spa_python(time, latitude, longitude, altitude=0, pressure=101325, temperature=12, delta_t=67.0, atmos_refract=None, how='numpy', numthreads=4): """ Calculate the solar position using a python implementation of the NREL SPA algorithm.
 The details of the NREL SPA algorithm are described in [1]_.
 If numba is installed, the functions can be compiled to machine code and the function can be multithreaded.
 Without numba, the function evaluates via numpy with a slight performance hit.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
-Positive east of prime meridian, negative to west. altitude : float, default 0 Distance above sea level. pressure : int or float, optional, default 101325 avg. yearly air pressure in Pascals. temperature : int or float, optional, default 12 avg. yearly air temperature in degrees C. delta_t : float, optional, default 67.0 Difference between terrestrial time and UT1.
+Positive east of prime meridian, negative to west. altitude : float, default 0 Distance above sea level. pressure : int or float, optional, default 101325 avg. yearly air pressure in Pascals. temperature : int or float, optional, default 12 avg. yearly air temperature in degrees C. delta_t : float or array, optional, default 67.0 Difference between terrestrial time and UT1.
 If delta_t is None, uses spa.calculate_deltat using time.year and time.month from pandas.DatetimeIndex.
-For most simulations the default delta_t is sufficient. *Note: delta_t = None will break code using nrel_numba, this will be fixed in a future version.* The USNO has historical and forecasted delta_t [3]_. atmos_refrac : float, optional The approximate atmospheric refraction (in degrees) at sunrise and sunset. how : str, optional, default 'numpy' Options are 'numpy' or 'numba'.
+For most simulations the default delta_t is sufficient.
+The USNO has historical and forecasted delta_t [3]_. atmos_refrac : float, optional The approximate atmospheric refraction (in degrees) at sunrise and sunset. how : str, optional, default 'numpy' Options are 'numpy' or 'numba'.
 If numba >= 0.17.0 is installed, how='numba' will compile the spa functions to machine code and run them multithreaded. numthreads : int, optional, default 4 Number of threads to use if how == 'numba'.
 Returns ------- DataFrame The DataFrame will have the following columns: apparent_zenith (degrees), zenith (degrees), apparent_elevation (degrees), elevation (degrees), azimuth (degrees), equation_of_time (minutes).
 References ---------- ..
 [1] I. Reda and A. Andreas, Solar position algorithm for solar radiation applications.
 Solar Energy, vol. 76, no. 5, pp. 577-589, 2004. ..
 [2] I. Reda and A. Andreas, Corrigendum to Solar position algorithm for solar radiation applications.
 Solar Energy, vol. 81, no. 6, p.
 838, 2007. ..
-[3] USNO delta T: https://maia.usno.navy.mil/products/deltaT See also -------- pyephem, spa_c, ephemeris """ # Added by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 lat = latitude lon = longitude elev = altitude pressure = pressure / 100 # pressure must be in millibars for calculation atmos_refract = atmos_refract or 0.5667 if not isinstance(time, pd.DatetimeIndex): try: time = pd.DatetimeIndex(time) except (TypeError, ValueError): time = pd.DatetimeIndex([time, ]) unixtime = _datetime_to_unixtime(time) spa = _spa_python_import(how) delta_t = delta_t or spa.calculate_deltat(time.year, time.month) app_zenith, zenith, app_elevation, elevation, azimuth, eot = \ spa.solar_position(unixtime, lat, lon, elev, pressure, temperature, delta_t, atmos_refract, numthreads) result = pd.DataFrame({'apparent_zenith': app_zenith, 'zenith': zenith, 'apparent_elevation': app_elevation, 'elevation': elevation, 'azimuth': azimuth, 'equation_of_time': eot}, index=time) return result
+[3] USNO delta T: https://maia.usno.navy.mil/products/deltaT See also -------- pyephem, spa_c, ephemeris """ # Added by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 lat = latitude lon = longitude elev = altitude pressure = pressure / 100 # pressure must be in millibars for calculation atmos_refract = atmos_refract or 0.5667 if not isinstance(time, pd.DatetimeIndex): try: time = pd.DatetimeIndex(time) except (TypeError, ValueError): time = pd.DatetimeIndex([time, ]) unixtime = _datetime_to_unixtime(time) spa = _spa_python_import(how) if delta_t is None: time_utc = tools._pandas_to_utc(time) delta_t = spa.calculate_deltat(time_utc.year, time_utc.month) app_zenith, zenith, app_elevation, elevation, azimuth, eot = \ spa.solar_position(unixtime, lat, lon, elev, pressure, temperature, delta_t, atmos_refract, numthreads) result = pd.DataFrame({'apparent_zenith': app_zenith, 'zenith': zenith, 'apparent_elevation': app_elevation, 'elevation': elevation, 'azimuth': azimuth, 'equation_of_time': eot}, index=time) return result

-[docs]def sun_rise_set_transit_spa(times, latitude, longitude, how='numpy', delta_t=67.0, numthreads=4): """ Calculate the sunrise, sunset, and sun transit times using the NREL SPA algorithm.
+[docs] def sun_rise_set_transit_spa(times, latitude, longitude, how='numpy', delta_t=67.0, numthreads=4): """ Calculate the sunrise, sunset, and sun transit times using the NREL SPA algorithm.
 The details of the NREL SPA algorithm are described in [1]_.
 If numba is installed, the functions can be compiled to machine code and the function can be multithreaded.
 Without numba, the function evaluates via numpy with a slight performance hit.
 Parameters ---------- times : pandas.DatetimeIndex Must be localized to the timezone for ``latitude`` and ``longitude``. latitude : float Latitude in degrees, positive north of equator, negative to south longitude : float Longitude in degrees, positive east of prime meridian, negative to west how : str, optional, default 'numpy' Options are 'numpy' or 'numba'.
-If numba >= 0.17.0 is installed, how='numba' will compile the spa functions to machine code and run them multithreaded. delta_t : float, optional, default 67.0 Difference between terrestrial time and UT1.
+If numba >= 0.17.0 is installed, how='numba' will compile the spa functions to machine code and run them multithreaded. delta_t : float or array, optional, default 67.0 Difference between terrestrial time and UT1.
 If delta_t is None, uses spa.calculate_deltat using times.year and times.month from pandas.DatetimeIndex.
-For most simulations the default delta_t is sufficient. *Note: delta_t = None will break code using nrel_numba, this will be fixed in a future version.* numthreads : int, optional, default 4 Number of threads to use if how == 'numba'.
+For most simulations the default delta_t is sufficient. numthreads : int, optional, default 4 Number of threads to use if how == 'numba'.
 Returns ------- pandas.DataFrame index is the same as input `times` argument columns are 'sunrise', 'sunset', and 'transit' References ---------- ..
 [1] Reda, I., Andreas, A., 2003.
 Solar position algorithm for solar radiation applications.
 Technical report: NREL/TP-560- 34302.
-Golden, USA, http://www.nrel.gov. """ # Added by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 lat = latitude lon = longitude # times must be localized if times.tz: tzinfo = times.tz else: raise ValueError('times must be localized') # must convert to midnight UTC on day of interest utcday = pd.DatetimeIndex(times.date).tz_localize('UTC') unixtime = _datetime_to_unixtime(utcday) spa = _spa_python_import(how) delta_t = delta_t or spa.calculate_deltat(times.year, times.month) transit, sunrise, sunset = spa.transit_sunrise_sunset( unixtime, lat, lon, delta_t, numthreads) # arrays are in seconds since epoch format, need to conver to timestamps transit = pd.to_datetime(transit*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() sunrise = pd.to_datetime(sunrise*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() sunset = pd.to_datetime(sunset*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() return pd.DataFrame(index=times, data={'sunrise': sunrise, 'sunset': sunset, 'transit': transit})
+Golden, USA, http://www.nrel.gov. """ # Added by Tony Lorenzo (@alorenzo175), University of Arizona, 2015 lat = latitude lon = longitude # times must be localized if times.tz: tzinfo = times.tz else: raise ValueError('times must be localized') # must convert to midnight UTC on day of interest times_utc = times.tz_convert('UTC') unixtime = _datetime_to_unixtime(times_utc.normalize()) spa = _spa_python_import(how) if delta_t is None: delta_t = spa.calculate_deltat(times_utc.year, times_utc.month) transit, sunrise, sunset = spa.transit_sunrise_sunset( unixtime, lat, lon, delta_t, numthreads) # arrays are in seconds since epoch format, need to conver to timestamps transit = pd.to_datetime(transit*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() sunrise = pd.to_datetime(sunrise*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() sunset = pd.to_datetime(sunset*1e9, unit='ns', utc=True).tz_convert( tzinfo).tolist() return pd.DataFrame(index=times, data={'sunrise': sunrise, 'sunset': sunset, 'transit': transit})

 def _ephem_convert_to_seconds_and_microseconds(date): # utility from unreleased PyEphem 3.6.7.1 """Converts a PyEphem date into seconds""" microseconds = int(round(24 * 60 * 60 * 1000000 * date)) seconds, microseconds = divmod(microseconds, 1000000) seconds -= 2209032000 # difference between epoch 1900 and epoch 1970 return seconds, microseconds def _ephem_to_timezone(date, tzinfo): # utility from unreleased PyEphem 3.6.7.1 """"Convert a PyEphem Date into a timezone aware python datetime""" seconds, microseconds = _ephem_convert_to_seconds_and_microseconds(date) date = dt.datetime.fromtimestamp(seconds, tzinfo) date = date.replace(microsecond=microseconds) return date def _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon): import ephem # initialize a PyEphem observer obs = ephem.Observer() obs.lat = str(latitude) obs.lon = str(longitude) obs.elevation = altitude obs.pressure = pressure / 100. # convert to mBar obs.temp = temperature obs.horizon = horizon # the PyEphem sun sun = ephem.Sun() return obs, sun

-[docs]def sun_rise_set_transit_ephem(times, latitude, longitude, next_or_previous='next', altitude=0, pressure=101325, temperature=12, horizon='0:00'): """ Calculate the next sunrise and sunset times using the PyEphem package.
-Parameters ---------- time : pandas.DatetimeIndex Must be localized latitude : float Latitude in degrees, positive north of equator, negative to south longitude : float Longitude in degrees, positive east of prime meridian, negative to west next_or_previous : str 'next' or 'previous' sunrise and sunset relative to time altitude : float, default 0 distance above sea level in meters. pressure : int or float, optional, default 101325 air pressure in Pascals. temperature : int or float, optional, default 12 air temperature in degrees C. horizon : string, format +/-X:YY arc degrees:arc minutes from geometrical horizon for sunrise and sunset, e.g., horizon='+0:00' to use sun center crossing the geometrical horizon to define sunrise and sunset, horizon='-0:34' for when the sun's upper edge crosses the geometrical horizon Returns ------- pandas.DataFrame index is the same as input `time` argument columns are 'sunrise', 'sunset', and 'transit' See also -------- pyephem """ try: import ephem except ImportError: raise ImportError('PyEphem must be installed') # times must be localized if times.tz: tzinfo = times.tz else: raise ValueError('times must be localized') obs, sun = _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon) # create lists of sunrise and sunset time localized to time.tz if next_or_previous.lower() == 'next': rising = obs.next_rising setting = obs.next_setting transit = obs.next_transit elif next_or_previous.lower() == 'previous': rising = obs.previous_rising setting = obs.previous_setting transit = obs.previous_transit else: raise ValueError("next_or_previous must be either 'next' or" + " 'previous'") sunrise = [] sunset = [] trans = [] for thetime in times: thetime = thetime.to_pydatetime() # older versions of pyephem ignore timezone when converting to its # internal datetime format, so convert to UTC here to support # all versions.
-GH #1449 obs.date = ephem.Date(thetime.astimezone(datetime.timezone.utc)) sunrise.append(_ephem_to_timezone(rising(sun), tzinfo)) sunset.append(_ephem_to_timezone(setting(sun), tzinfo)) trans.append(_ephem_to_timezone(transit(sun), tzinfo)) return pd.DataFrame(index=times, data={'sunrise': sunrise, 'sunset': sunset, 'transit': trans})
+[docs] def sun_rise_set_transit_ephem(times, latitude, longitude, next_or_previous='next', altitude=0, pressure=101325, temperature=12, horizon='0:00'): """ Calculate the next sunrise and sunset times using the PyEphem package.
+Parameters ---------- time : pandas.DatetimeIndex Must be localized latitude : float Latitude in degrees, positive north of equator, negative to south longitude : float Longitude in degrees, positive east of prime meridian, negative to west next_or_previous : str 'next' or 'previous' sunrise and sunset relative to time altitude : float, default 0 distance above sea level in meters. pressure : int or float, optional, default 101325 air pressure in Pascals. temperature : int or float, optional, default 12 air temperature in degrees C. horizon : string, format +/-X:YY arc degrees:arc minutes from geometrical horizon for sunrise and sunset, e.g., horizon='+0:00' to use sun center crossing the geometrical horizon to define sunrise and sunset, horizon='-0:34' for when the sun's upper edge crosses the geometrical horizon Returns ------- pandas.DataFrame index is the same as input `time` argument columns are 'sunrise', 'sunset', and 'transit' See also -------- pyephem """ try: import ephem except ImportError: raise ImportError('PyEphem must be installed') # times must be localized if times.tz: tzinfo = times.tz else: raise ValueError('times must be localized') obs, sun = _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon) # create lists of sunrise and sunset time localized to time.tz if next_or_previous.lower() == 'next': rising = obs.next_rising setting = obs.next_setting transit = obs.next_transit elif next_or_previous.lower() == 'previous': rising = obs.previous_rising setting = obs.previous_setting transit = obs.previous_transit else: raise ValueError("next_or_previous must be either 'next' or" + " 'previous'") sunrise = [] sunset = [] trans = [] for thetime in tools._pandas_to_utc(times): # older versions of pyephem ignore timezone when converting to its # internal datetime format, so convert to UTC here to support # all versions.
+GH #1449 obs.date = ephem.Date(thetime) sunrise.append(_ephem_to_timezone(rising(sun), tzinfo)) sunset.append(_ephem_to_timezone(setting(sun), tzinfo)) trans.append(_ephem_to_timezone(transit(sun), tzinfo)) return pd.DataFrame(index=times, data={'sunrise': sunrise, 'sunset': sunset, 'transit': trans})

-[docs]def ephemeris(time, latitude, longitude, pressure=101325, temperature=12): """ Python-native solar position calculator.
+[docs] def ephemeris(time, latitude, longitude, pressure=101325, temperature=12): """ Python-native solar position calculator.
 The accuracy of this code is not guaranteed.
 Consider using the built-in spa_c code or the PyEphem library.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
-Positive east of prime meridian, negative to west. pressure : float or Series, default 101325 Ambient pressure (Pascals) temperature : float or Series, default 12 Ambient temperature (C) Returns ------- DataFrame with the following columns: * apparent_elevation : apparent sun elevation accounting for atmospheric refraction. * elevation : actual elevation (not accounting for refraction) of the sun in decimal degrees, 0 = on horizon.
-The complement of the zenith angle. * azimuth : Azimuth of the sun in decimal degrees East of North.
-This is the complement of the apparent zenith angle. * apparent_zenith : apparent sun zenith accounting for atmospheric refraction. * zenith : Solar zenith angle * solar_time : Solar time in decimal hours (solar noon is 12.00).
+Positive east of prime meridian, negative to west. pressure : float or Series, default 101325 Ambient pressure (Pascals) temperature : float or Series, default 12 Ambient temperature (C) Returns ------- DataFrame with the following columns: * apparent_elevation : apparent sun elevation accounting for atmospheric refraction.
+This is the complement of the apparent zenith angle. * elevation : actual elevation (not accounting for refraction) of the sun in decimal degrees, 0 = on horizon.
+The complement of the zenith angle. * azimuth : Azimuth of the sun in decimal degrees East of North. * apparent_zenith : apparent sun zenith accounting for atmospheric refraction. * zenith : Solar zenith angle * solar_time : Solar time in decimal hours (solar noon is 12.00).
 References ----------- ..
 [1] Grover Hughes' class and related class materials on Engineering Astronomy at Sandia National Laboratories, 1985.
 See also -------- pyephem, spa_c, spa_python """ # Added by Rob Andrews (@Calama-Consulting), Calama Consulting, 2014 # Edited by Will Holmgren (@wholmgren), University of Arizona, 2014 # Most comments in this function are from PVLIB_MATLAB or from # pvlib-python's attempt to understand and fix problems with the # algorithm.
 The comments are *not* based on the reference material. # This helps a little bit: # http://www.cv.nrao.edu/~rfisher/Ephemerides/times.html # the inversion of longitude is due to the fact that this code was # originally written for the convention that positive longitude were for # locations west of the prime meridian.
 However, the correct convention (as # of 2009) is to use negative longitudes for locations west of the prime # meridian.
 Therefore, the user should input longitude values under the # correct convention (e.g. Albuquerque is at -106 longitude), but it needs # to be inverted for use in the code.
 Latitude = latitude Longitude = -1 * longitude Abber = 20 / 3600.
-LatR = np.radians(Latitude) # the SPA algorithm needs time to be expressed in terms of # decimal UTC hours of the day of the year. # if localized, convert to UTC. otherwise, assume UTC. try: time_utc = time.tz_convert('UTC') except TypeError: time_utc = time # strip out the day of the year and calculate the decimal hour DayOfYear = time_utc.dayofyear DecHours = (time_utc.hour + time_utc.minute/60. + time_utc.second/3600. + time_utc.microsecond/3600.e6) # np.array needed for pandas > 0.20 UnivDate = np.array(DayOfYear) UnivHr = np.array(DecHours) Yr = np.array(time_utc.year) - 1900 YrBegin = 365 * Yr + np.floor((Yr - 1) / 4.) - 0.5 Ezero = YrBegin + UnivDate T = Ezero / 36525. # Calculate Greenwich Mean Sidereal Time (GMST) GMST0 = 6 / 24. + 38 / 1440. + ( 45.836 + 8640184.542 * T + 0.0929 * T ** 2) / 86400.
+LatR = np.radians(Latitude) # the SPA algorithm needs time to be expressed in terms of # decimal UTC hours of the day of the year. time_utc = tools._pandas_to_utc(time) # strip out the day of the year and calculate the decimal hour DayOfYear = time_utc.dayofyear DecHours = (time_utc.hour + time_utc.minute/60. + time_utc.second/3600. + time_utc.microsecond/3600.e6) # np.array needed for pandas > 0.20 UnivDate = np.array(DayOfYear) UnivHr = np.array(DecHours) Yr = np.array(time_utc.year) - 1900 YrBegin = 365 * Yr + np.floor((Yr - 1) / 4.) - 0.5 Ezero = YrBegin + UnivDate T = Ezero / 36525. # Calculate Greenwich Mean Sidereal Time (GMST) GMST0 = 6 / 24. + 38 / 1440. + ( 45.836 + 8640184.542 * T + 0.0929 * T ** 2) / 86400.
 GMST0 = 360 * (GMST0 - np.floor(GMST0)) GMSTi = np.mod(GMST0 + 360 * (1.0027379093 * UnivHr / 24.), 360) # Local apparent sidereal time LocAST = np.mod((360 + GMSTi - Longitude), 360) EpochDate = Ezero + UnivHr / 24.
 T1 = EpochDate / 36525.
 ObliquityR = np.radians( 23.452294 - 0.0130125 * T1 - 1.64e-06 * T1 ** 2 + 5.03e-07 * T1 ** 3) MlPerigee = 281.22083 + 4.70684e-05 * EpochDate + 0.000453 * T1 ** 2 + ( 3e-06 * T1 ** 3) MeanAnom = np.mod((358.47583 + 0.985600267 * EpochDate - 0.00015 * T1 ** 2 - 3e-06 * T1 ** 3), 360) Eccen = 0.01675104 - 4.18e-05 * T1 - 1.26e-07 * T1 ** 2 EccenAnom = MeanAnom E = 0 while np.max(abs(EccenAnom - E)) > 0.0001: E = EccenAnom EccenAnom = MeanAnom + np.degrees(Eccen)*np.sin(np.radians(E)) TrueAnom = ( 2 * np.mod(np.degrees(np.arctan2(((1 + Eccen) / (1 - Eccen)) ** 0.5 * np.tan(np.radians(EccenAnom) / 2.), 1)), 360)) EcLon = np.mod(MlPerigee + TrueAnom, 360) - Abber EcLonR = np.radians(EcLon) DecR = np.arcsin(np.sin(ObliquityR)*np.sin(EcLonR)) RtAscen = np.degrees(np.arctan2(np.cos(ObliquityR)*np.sin(EcLonR), np.cos(EcLonR))) HrAngle = LocAST - RtAscen HrAngleR = np.radians(HrAngle) HrAngle = HrAngle - (360 * (abs(HrAngle) > 180)) SunAz = np.degrees(np.arctan2(-np.sin(HrAngleR), np.cos(LatR)*np.tan(DecR) - np.sin(LatR)*np.cos(HrAngleR))) SunAz[SunAz < 0] += 360 SunEl = np.degrees(np.arcsin( np.cos(LatR) * np.cos(DecR) * np.cos(HrAngleR) + np.sin(LatR) * np.sin(DecR))) SolarTime = (180 + HrAngle) / 15. # Calculate refraction correction Elevation = SunEl TanEl = pd.Series(np.tan(np.radians(Elevation)), index=time_utc) Refract = pd.Series(0., index=time_utc) Refract[(Elevation > 5) & (Elevation <= 85)] = ( 58.1/TanEl - 0.07/(TanEl**3) + 8.6e-05/(TanEl**5)) Refract[(Elevation > -0.575) & (Elevation <= 5)] = ( Elevation * (-518.2 + Elevation*(103.4 + Elevation*(-12.79 + Elevation*0.711))) + 1735) Refract[(Elevation > -1) & (Elevation <= -0.575)] = -20.774 / TanEl Refract *= (283/(273. + temperature)) * (pressure/101325.) / 3600.
 ApparentSunEl = SunEl + Refract # make output DataFrame DFOut = pd.DataFrame(index=time_utc) DFOut['apparent_elevation'] = ApparentSunEl DFOut['elevation'] = SunEl DFOut['azimuth'] = SunAz DFOut['apparent_zenith'] = 90 - ApparentSunEl DFOut['zenith'] = 90 - SunEl DFOut['solar_time'] = SolarTime DFOut.index = time return DFOut

-[docs]def calc_time(lower_bound, upper_bound, latitude, longitude, attribute, value, altitude=0, pressure=101325, temperature=12, horizon='+0:00', xtol=1.0e-12): """ Calculate the time between lower_bound and upper_bound where the attribute is equal to value.
+[docs] def calc_time(lower_bound, upper_bound, latitude, longitude, attribute, value, altitude=0, pressure=101325, temperature=12, horizon='+0:00', xtol=1.0e-12): """ Calculate the time between lower_bound and upper_bound where the attribute is equal to value.
 Uses PyEphem for solar position calculations.
 Parameters ---------- lower_bound : datetime.datetime upper_bound : datetime.datetime latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
 Positive east of prime meridian, negative to west. attribute : str The attribute of a pyephem.Sun object that you want to solve for.
 Likely options are 'alt' and 'az' (which must be given in radians). value : int or float The value of the attribute to solve for altitude : float, default 0 Distance above sea level. pressure : int or float, optional, default 101325 Air pressure in Pascals.
 Set to 0 for no atmospheric correction. temperature : int or float, optional, default 12 Air temperature in degrees C. horizon : string, optional, default '+0:00' arc degrees:arc minutes from geometrical horizon for sunrise and sunset, e.g., horizon='+0:00' to use sun center crossing the geometrical horizon to define sunrise and sunset, horizon='-0:34' for when the sun's upper edge crosses the geometrical horizon xtol : float, optional, default 1.0e-12 The allowed error in the result from value Returns ------- datetime.datetime Raises ------ ValueError If the value is not contained between the bounds.
 AttributeError If the given attribute is not an attribute of a PyEphem.Sun object. """ obs, sun = _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon) def compute_attr(thetime, target, attr): obs.date = thetime sun.compute(obs) return getattr(sun, attr) - target lb = datetime_to_djd(lower_bound) ub = datetime_to_djd(upper_bound) djd_root = so.brentq(compute_attr, lb, ub, (value, attribute), xtol=xtol) return djd_to_datetime(djd_root)

-[docs]def pyephem_earthsun_distance(time): """ Calculates the distance from the earth to the sun using pyephem.
+[docs] def pyephem_earthsun_distance(time): """ Calculates the distance from the earth to the sun using pyephem.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed.
 Returns ------- pd.Series.
-Earth-sun distance in AU. """ import ephem sun = ephem.Sun() earthsun = [] for thetime in time: sun.compute(ephem.Date(thetime)) earthsun.append(sun.earth_distance) return pd.Series(earthsun, index=time)
+Earth-sun distance in AU. """ import ephem sun = ephem.Sun() earthsun = [] for thetime in tools._pandas_to_utc(time): # older versions of pyephem ignore timezone when converting to its # internal datetime format, so convert to UTC here to support # all versions.
+GH #1449 sun.compute(ephem.Date(thetime)) earthsun.append(sun.earth_distance) return pd.Series(earthsun, index=time)

-[docs]def nrel_earthsun_distance(time, how='numpy', delta_t=67.0, numthreads=4): """ Calculates the distance from the earth to the sun using the NREL SPA algorithm.
+[docs] def nrel_earthsun_distance(time, how='numpy', delta_t=67.0, numthreads=4): """ Calculates the distance from the earth to the sun using the NREL SPA algorithm.
 The details of the NREL SPA algorithm are described in [1]_.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. how : str, optional, default 'numpy' Options are 'numpy' or 'numba'.
-If numba >= 0.17.0 is installed, how='numba' will compile the spa functions to machine code and run them multithreaded. delta_t : float, optional, default 67.0 Difference between terrestrial time and UT1.
+If numba >= 0.17.0 is installed, how='numba' will compile the spa functions to machine code and run them multithreaded. delta_t : float or array, optional, default 67.0 Difference between terrestrial time and UT1.
 If delta_t is None, uses spa.calculate_deltat using time.year and time.month from pandas.DatetimeIndex.
-For most simulations the default delta_t is sufficient. *Note: delta_t = None will break code using nrel_numba, this will be fixed in a future version.* numthreads : int, optional, default 4 Number of threads to use if how == 'numba'.
+For most simulations the default delta_t is sufficient. numthreads : int, optional, default 4 Number of threads to use if how == 'numba'.
 Returns ------- dist : pd.Series Earth-sun distance in AU.
 References ---------- ..
 [1] Reda, I., Andreas, A., 2003.
 Solar position algorithm for solar radiation applications.
 Technical report: NREL/TP-560- 34302.
-Golden, USA, http://www.nrel.gov. """ if not isinstance(time, pd.DatetimeIndex): try: time = pd.DatetimeIndex(time) except (TypeError, ValueError): time = pd.DatetimeIndex([time, ]) unixtime = _datetime_to_unixtime(time) spa = _spa_python_import(how) delta_t = delta_t or spa.calculate_deltat(time.year, time.month) dist = spa.earthsun_distance(unixtime, delta_t, numthreads) dist = pd.Series(dist, index=time) return dist
+Golden, USA, http://www.nrel.gov. """ if not isinstance(time, pd.DatetimeIndex): try: time = pd.DatetimeIndex(time) except (TypeError, ValueError): time = pd.DatetimeIndex([time, ]) unixtime = _datetime_to_unixtime(time) spa = _spa_python_import(how) if delta_t is None: time_utc = tools._pandas_to_utc(time) delta_t = spa.calculate_deltat(time_utc.year, time_utc.month) dist = spa.earthsun_distance(unixtime, delta_t, numthreads) dist = pd.Series(dist, index=time) return dist

 def _calculate_simple_day_angle(dayofyear, offset=1): """ Calculates the day angle for the Earth's orbit around the Sun.
 Parameters ---------- dayofyear : numeric offset : int, default 1 For the Spencer method, offset=1; for the ASCE method, offset=0 Returns ------- day_angle : numeric """ return (2. * np.pi / 365.) * (dayofyear - offset)

-[docs]def equation_of_time_spencer71(dayofyear): """ Equation of time from Duffie & Beckman and attributed to Spencer (1971) and Iqbal (1983).
+[docs] def equation_of_time_spencer71(dayofyear): """ Equation of time from Duffie & Beckman and attributed to Spencer (1971) and Iqbal (1983).
 The coefficients correspond to the online copy of the `Fourier paper`_ [1]_ in the Sundial Mailing list that was posted in 1998 by Mac Oglesby from his correspondence with Macquarie University Prof. John Pickard who added the following note.
 In the early 1970s, I contacted Dr Spencer about this method because I was trying to use a hand calculator for calculating solar positions, etc. He was extremely helpful and gave me a reprint of this paper.
 He also pointed out an error in the original: in the series for E, the constant was printed as 0.000075 rather than 0.0000075.
 I have corrected the error in this version.
 There appears to be another error in formula as printed in both Duffie & Beckman's [2]_ and Frank Vignola's [3]_ books in which the coefficient 0.04089 is printed instead of 0.040849, corresponding to the value used in the Bird Clear Sky model implemented by Daryl Myers [4]_ and printed in both the Fourier paper from the Sundial Mailing List and R. Hulstrom's [5]_ book. .. _Fourier paper: http://www.mail-archive.com/sundial@uni-koeln.de/msg01050.html Parameters ---------- dayofyear : numeric Returns ------- equation_of_time : numeric Difference in time between solar time and mean solar time in minutes.
 References ---------- ..
 [1] J. W. Spencer, "Fourier series representation of the position of the sun" in Search 2 (5), p.
 172 (1971) ..
 [2] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 9-11, J. Wiley and Sons, New York (2006) ..
 [3] Frank Vignola et al., "Solar And Infrared Radiation Measurements", p.
 13, CRC Press (2012) ..
 [4] Daryl R. Myers, "Solar Radiation: Practical Modeling for Renewable Energy Applications", p.
 5 CRC Press (2013) ..
 [5] Roland Hulstrom, "Solar Resources" p.
 66, MIT Press (1989) See Also -------- equation_of_time_pvcdrom """ day_angle = _calculate_simple_day_angle(dayofyear) # convert from radians to minutes per day = 24[h/day] * 60[min/h] / 2 / pi eot = (1440.0 / 2 / np.pi) * ( 0.0000075 + 0.001868 * np.cos(day_angle) - 0.032077 * np.sin(day_angle) - 0.014615 * np.cos(2.0 * day_angle) - 0.040849 * np.sin(2.0 * day_angle) ) return eot

-[docs]def equation_of_time_pvcdrom(dayofyear): """ Equation of time from PVCDROM. `PVCDROM`_ is a website by Solar Power Lab at Arizona State University (ASU) .. _PVCDROM: http://www.pveducation.org/pvcdrom/2-properties-sunlight/solar-time Parameters ---------- dayofyear : numeric Returns ------- equation_of_time : numeric Difference in time between solar time and mean solar time in minutes.
+[docs] def equation_of_time_pvcdrom(dayofyear): """ Equation of time from PVCDROM. `PVCDROM`_ is a website by Solar Power Lab at Arizona State University (ASU) .. _PVCDROM: http://www.pveducation.org/pvcdrom/2-properties-sunlight/solar-time Parameters ---------- dayofyear : numeric Returns ------- equation_of_time : numeric Difference in time between solar time and mean solar time in minutes.
 References ---------- ..
 [1] Soteris A. Kalogirou, "Solar Energy Engineering Processes and Systems, 2nd Edition" Elselvier/Academic Press (2009).
 See Also -------- equation_of_time_spencer71 """ # day angle relative to Vernal Equinox, typically March 22 (day number 81) bday = \ _calculate_simple_day_angle(dayofyear) - (2.0 * np.pi / 365.0) * 80.0 # same value but about 2x faster than Spencer (1971) return 9.87 * np.sin(2.0 * bday) - 7.53 * np.cos(bday) - 1.5 * np.sin(bday)

-[docs]def declination_spencer71(dayofyear): """ Solar declination from Duffie & Beckman and attributed to Spencer (1971) and Iqbal (1983).
+[docs] def declination_spencer71(dayofyear): """ Solar declination from Duffie & Beckman and attributed to Spencer (1971) and Iqbal (1983).
 See [1]_ for details. .. warning:: Return units are radians, not degrees.
 Parameters ---------- dayofyear : numeric Returns ------- declination (radians) : numeric Angular position of the sun at solar noon relative to the plane of the equator, approximately between +/-23.45 (degrees).
 References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 13-14, J. Wiley and Sons, New York (2006) ..
 [2] J. W. Spencer, "Fourier series representation of the position of the sun" in Search 2 (5), p.
 172 (1971) ..
 [3] Daryl R. Myers, "Solar Radiation: Practical Modeling for Renewable Energy Applications", p.
 4 CRC Press (2013) See Also -------- declination_cooper69 """ day_angle = _calculate_simple_day_angle(dayofyear) return ( 0.006918 - 0.399912 * np.cos(day_angle) + 0.070257 * np.sin(day_angle) - 0.006758 * np.cos(2. * day_angle) + 0.000907 * np.sin(2. * day_angle) - 0.002697 * np.cos(3. * day_angle) + 0.00148 * np.sin(3. * day_angle) )

-[docs]def declination_cooper69(dayofyear): """ Solar declination from Duffie & Beckman and attributed to Cooper (1969).
+[docs] def declination_cooper69(dayofyear): """ Solar declination from Duffie & Beckman and attributed to Cooper (1969).
 See [1]_ for details. .. warning:: Return units are radians, not degrees.
 Declination can be expressed using either sine or cosine: .. math:: \\delta = 23.45 \\sin \\left( \\frac{2 \\pi}{365} \\left(n_{day} + 284 \\right) \\right) = -23.45 \\cos \\left( \\frac{2 \\pi}{365} \\left(n_{day} + 10 \\right) \\right) Parameters ---------- dayofyear : numeric Returns ------- declination (radians) : numeric Angular position of the sun at solar noon relative to the plane of the equator, approximately between +/-23.45 (degrees).
 References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 13-14, J. Wiley and Sons, New York (2006) ..
 [2] J. H. Seinfeld and S. N. Pandis, "Atmospheric Chemistry and Physics" p.
 129, J. Wiley (1998) ..
 [3] Daryl R. Myers, "Solar Radiation: Practical Modeling for Renewable Energy Applications", p.
 4 CRC Press (2013) See Also -------- declination_spencer71 """ day_angle = _calculate_simple_day_angle(dayofyear) dec = np.deg2rad(23.45 * np.sin(day_angle + (2.0 * np.pi / 365.0) * 285.0)) return dec

-[docs]def solar_azimuth_analytical(latitude, hourangle, declination, zenith): """ Analytical expression of solar azimuth angle based on spherical trigonometry.
+[docs] def solar_azimuth_analytical(latitude, hourangle, declination, zenith): """ Analytical expression of solar azimuth angle based on spherical trigonometry.
 Parameters ---------- latitude : numeric Latitude of location in radians. hourangle : numeric Hour angle in the local solar time in radians. declination : numeric Declination of the sun in radians. zenith : numeric Solar zenith angle in radians.
 Returns ------- azimuth : numeric Solar azimuth angle in radians.
 References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 14, J. Wiley and Sons, New York (2006) ..
 [2] J. H. Seinfeld and S. N. Pandis, "Atmospheric Chemistry and Physics" p.
 132, J. Wiley (1998) ..
 [3] `Wikipedia: Solar Azimuth Angle <https://en.wikipedia.org/wiki/Solar_azimuth_angle>`_ ..
 [4] `PVCDROM: Azimuth Angle <http://www.pveducation.org/pvcdrom/2- properties-sunlight/azimuth-angle>`_ See Also -------- declination_spencer71 declination_cooper69 hour_angle solar_zenith_analytical """ numer = (np.cos(zenith) * np.sin(latitude) - np.sin(declination)) denom = (np.sin(zenith) * np.cos(latitude)) # cases that would generate new NaN values are safely ignored here # since they are dealt with further below with np.errstate(invalid='ignore', divide='ignore'): cos_azi = numer / denom # when zero division occurs, use the limit value of the analytical # expression cos_azi = \ np.where(np.isclose(denom, 0.0, rtol=0.0, atol=1e-8), 1.0, cos_azi) # when too many round-ups in floating point math take cos_azi beyond # 1.0, use 1.0 cos_azi = \ np.where(np.isclose(cos_azi, 1.0, rtol=0.0, atol=1e-8), 1.0, cos_azi) cos_azi = \ np.where(np.isclose(cos_azi, -1.0, rtol=0.0, atol=1e-8), -1.0, cos_azi) # when NaN values occur in input, ignore and pass to output with np.errstate(invalid='ignore'): sign_ha = np.sign(hourangle) return sign_ha * np.arccos(cos_azi) + np.pi

-[docs]def solar_zenith_analytical(latitude, hourangle, declination): """ Analytical expression of solar zenith angle based on spherical trigonometry. .. warning:: The analytic form neglects the effect of atmospheric refraction.
+[docs] def solar_zenith_analytical(latitude, hourangle, declination): """ Analytical expression of solar zenith angle based on spherical trigonometry. .. warning:: The analytic form neglects the effect of atmospheric refraction.
 Parameters ---------- latitude : numeric Latitude of location in radians. hourangle : numeric Hour angle in the local solar time in radians. declination : numeric Declination of the sun in radians.
 Returns ------- zenith : numeric Solar zenith angle in radians.
 References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 14, J. Wiley and Sons, New York (2006) ..
 [2] J. H. Seinfeld and S. N. Pandis, "Atmospheric Chemistry and Physics" p.
 132, J. Wiley (1998) ..
 [3] Daryl R. Myers, "Solar Radiation: Practical Modeling for Renewable Energy Applications", p.
 5 CRC Press (2013) ..
 [4] `Wikipedia: Solar Zenith Angle <https://en.wikipedia.org/wiki/Solar_zenith_angle>`_ ..
 [5] `PVCDROM: Elevation Angle <https://www.pveducation.org/pvcdrom/properties-of-sunlight/ elevation-angle>`_ See Also -------- declination_spencer71 declination_cooper69 hour_angle """ return np.arccos( np.cos(declination) * np.cos(latitude) * np.cos(hourangle) + np.sin(declination) * np.sin(latitude) )

-[docs]def hour_angle(times, longitude, equation_of_time): """ Hour angle in local solar time.
+[docs] def hour_angle(times, longitude, equation_of_time): """ Hour angle in local solar time.
 Zero at local solar noon.
 Parameters ---------- times : :class:`pandas.DatetimeIndex` Corresponding timestamps, must be localized to the timezone for the ``longitude``. longitude : numeric Longitude in degrees equation_of_time : numeric Equation of time in minutes.
 Returns ------- hour_angle : numeric Hour angle in local solar time in degrees.
 References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition" pp. 13, J. Wiley and Sons, New York (2006) ..
 [2] J. H. Seinfeld and S. N. Pandis, "Atmospheric Chemistry and Physics" p.
 132, J. Wiley (1998) ..
 [3] Daryl R. Myers, "Solar Radiation: Practical Modeling for Renewable Energy Applications", p.
-5 CRC Press (2013) See Also -------- equation_of_time_spencer71 equation_of_time_pvcdrom """ # hours - timezone = (times - normalized_times) - (naive_times - times) if times.tz is None: times = times.tz_localize('utc') tzs = np.array([ts.utcoffset().total_seconds() for ts in times]) / 3600 hrs_minus_tzs = (times - times.normalize()) / pd.Timedelta('1h') - tzs # ensure array return instead of a version-dependent pandas <T>Index return np.asarray( 15. * (hrs_minus_tzs - 12.) + longitude + equation_of_time / 4.)
+5 CRC Press (2013) See Also -------- equation_of_time_spencer71 equation_of_time_pvcdrom """ # times must be localized if not times.tz: raise ValueError('times must be localized') # hours - timezone = (times - normalized_times) - (naive_times - times) tzs = np.array([ts.utcoffset().total_seconds() for ts in times]) / 3600 hrs_minus_tzs = _times_to_hours_after_local_midnight(times) - tzs return 15. * (hrs_minus_tzs - 12.) + longitude + equation_of_time / 4.

-def _hour_angle_to_hours(times, hourangle, longitude, equation_of_time): """converts hour angles in degrees to hours as a numpy array""" if times.tz is None: times = times.tz_localize('utc') tzs = np.array([ts.utcoffset().total_seconds() for ts in times]) / 3600 hours = (hourangle - longitude - equation_of_time / 4.) / 15. + 12. + tzs return np.asarray(hours) def _local_times_from_hours_since_midnight(times, hours): """ converts hours since midnight from an array of floats to localized times """ tz_info = times.tz # pytz timezone info naive_times = times.tz_localize(None) # naive but still localized # normalize local, naive times to previous midnight and add the hours until # sunrise, sunset, and transit return pd.DatetimeIndex( naive_times.normalize() + pd.to_timedelta(hours, unit='h'), tz=tz_info) def _times_to_hours_after_local_midnight(times): """convert local pandas datetime indices to array of hours as floats""" times = times.tz_localize(None) hrs = (times - times.normalize()) / pd.Timedelta('1h') return np.array(hrs)
+def _hour_angle_to_hours(times, hourangle, longitude, equation_of_time): """converts hour angles in degrees to hours as a numpy array""" # times must be localized if not times.tz: raise ValueError('times must be localized') tzs = np.array([ts.utcoffset().total_seconds() for ts in times]) / 3600 hours = (hourangle - longitude - equation_of_time / 4.) / 15. + 12. + tzs return np.asarray(hours) def _local_times_from_hours_since_midnight(times, hours): """ converts hours since midnight from an array of floats to localized times """ # times must be localized if not times.tz: raise ValueError('times must be localized') # normalize local times to previous local midnight and add the hours until # sunrise, sunset, and transit return times.normalize() + pd.to_timedelta(hours, unit='h') def _times_to_hours_after_local_midnight(times): """convert local pandas datetime indices to array of hours as floats""" # times must be localized if not times.tz: raise ValueError('times must be localized') hrs = (times - times.normalize()) / pd.Timedelta('1h') # ensure array return instead of a version-dependent pandas <T>Index return np.array(hrs)